blackfist/deez_factors/README.md

 choice because I can't get the name and email address of the users it finds, even though I can see that stuff through the web page.
 Perhaps I need to do a more complicated OAuth thing.

+## TODO
+I'd like to add a whitelist file and have the program read that into a slice maybe.
+Then for each user check if the username is in the whitelist before printing it out